Southampton-RSG/ptydash/docs/source/index.rst

 **Platforms**:

-PtyPy was developed on both Linux and Windows machines and is expected to be compatible with current versions of Linux, Mac OSX and Windows.
+PtyDash was developed on both Linux and Windows machines and is expected to be compatible with current versions of Linux, Mac OSX and Windows.